5.5 Impairment Considerations Related to CTA

 When the CTA associated with a foreign entity is included in the measurement of an impairment loss and is in a cumulative loss position (i.e., cumulative debit CTA), questions have arisen regarding whether the loss that is recognized on the impairment should be limited to the carrying amount of the investment (i.e., excluding amounts in AOCI) given that the CTA cannot be reclassified to earnings until the sale or substantial or complete liquidation of the foreign entity.

-Two approaches have been accepted in practice by analogy to a speech by Adam Brown, a professional accounting
+Two approaches have been accepted in practice by analogy to a speech by Adam Brown, then a

-fellow, at the 2008 AICPA Conference on SEC and PCAOB Developments.
-By
+professional accounting fellow, at the 2008 AICPA Conference on SEC and

-an accounting policy election to all similar transactions.
+applied consistently as an accounting policy election to all similar

 Example 5-24

-Treatment of OCI in Impairment Test for the Disposal
+Impairment Test for the Disposal of a Foreign

 Company P, the parent company, has a